Interjet/easyJetform/README.md

-beforeSubmit | Triggered before sending the input data to Jetform and after a successful validation onSuccess | Triggered after a successful response came from Jetform onError | Triggered if errors were found in the form validation onFail | Triggered when an invalid response came from Jetform
+beforeSubmit | Triggered before sending the input data to Jetform and after a successful validation onSuccess | Triggered after a successful response came from Jetform onError | Triggered if errors were found in the form validation onFail | Triggered when an invalid response came from Jetform or a 404 HTTP response status is received

 ### Methods
 Name  | Description